Fhy40/clarionCRM/README.md

 Download the entire folder directory

 <h4>Step 2</h4>
 Run the script initialize_database.py to create your SQLite3 database that will be used by clarionCRM.
-It should create a file called main_database.db in your folder
+It should create a file called main_database.db in your folder.
+When it prompts you, you can choose to input a username and password.
+Or you can leave it as default

 <h4>Step 3</h4>
 Run your flask application with the command "flask --app main run" to run it locally or **"flask --app main run --host=0.0.0.0"** to run it on your local network